David Wilkie (surgeon): Professional career

 Wilkie was initially employed from 1910 as a surgeon at Leith Hospital, in the harbour area of Edinburgh, and in 1912 moved to Edinburgh Royal Infirmary, as House Surgeon under Harold Stiles.
 On 26 April 1913, he was commissioned as a surgeon in the Royal Naval Volunteer Reserve (RNVR).
 During the First World War, he served on the hospital ship St Margaret of Scotland, first in the Mediterranean and then in Salonika.
 He had been promoted to surgeon lieutenant commander by the end of the war.

 Following the war, in 1924 he was appointed Professor of Systematic Surgery at Edinburgh University, in place of Prof Alexis Thomson, and held this post until death.
 In 1925, he was elected a Fellow of the Royal Society of Edinburgh (FRSE): his proposers were James Lorrain Smith, Arthur Robertson Cushny, George Barger, and David Murray Lyon.
+He was also elected a member of the Harveian Society of Edinburgh.
 In 1934 he was elected a member of the Aesculapian club.
 In the 1936 New Year Honours, he was appointed a Knight Bachelor and therefore granted the title sir.
 In 1936, he served as President to the Association of Surgeons of Great Britain and Ireland.